Revolution-Game-Creation-Group/200wordrpg.github.io/2016entries.md

 # 2016 Entries

-The 2016 challenge featured two categories: **Supplements** and **rpgs**.
+The 2016 challenge featured two categories: **Supplements** and **RPGs**.
 There were some incredible submissions in both categories, all of which are listed below.

-## 2016 RPGs
+## 2016 Supplements

 <p>
 {% assign sorted_pages = site.categories.2016 | sort: "title" %}
   {% for post in sorted_pages %}
-      {% if post.categories contains 'rpg' %}
+      {% if post.categories contains 'supplement' %}
       <strong>&emsp;•&emsp;<a href="{{ post.url }}">
         {{ post.title }}
       </a></strong>